- Temple University, LL.M., 2007

 Honors and Rankings

-- Mr. Collins maintains a very active pro bono trial practice representing numerous indigent defendants in criminal proceedings in various courts, including the Circuit Courts for Montgomery County and Prince George’s County, Maryland.
+- Mr. Collins maintains an active pro bono trial practice representing numerous indigent defendants in criminal proceedings in various courts, including the Circuit Courts for Montgomery County and Prince George’s County, Maryland.
+Mr. Collins has served as lead counsel in more than twenty criminal trials.

 Memberships and Affiliations